milomg/reactively/Reactive-algorithms.md

 The goal of a reactive library is to run reactive functions when their sources have changed.

-We have a few properties that a reactive library should have:
+Additionally, a reactive library should also be:

 - **Efficient**: Never overexecute reactive elements (if their sources haven't changed, don't rerun)
 - **Glitch free**: Never allow user code to see intermediate state where only some reactive elements have updated (by the time you run a reactive element, every source should be updated)